 Popular La Crescenta Neighborhoods

 La Crescenta, California is located in an unincorporated portion of Los Angeles County.
 In 1972, the Foothill Freeway opened and had a tremendous impact on the commute times of its residents.
 The community is appreciated for combining the benefits of blue ribbon schools and metropolitan convenience.
-La Crescenta neighborhoods located in the 91214 can be confusing because some areas are considered Glendale, and La Crescenta is often co-mingled with neighboring Montrose.
+La Crescenta neighborhoods located in the 91214 can be confusing because some areas are considered Glendale.
+La Crescenta is often co-mingled with its neighboring community of Montrose.
 Harb & Co. will bring you clarity by providing you with insight into this popular community that we specialize in.

 In 1871, Colonel Theodore Pickens, one of the first settlers in the Crescenta Valley, relocated to Briggs Terrace.
 While some may feel the neighborhood is isolated, its residents enjoy the quiet and serene setting.
 Deer, rabbit, and other wildlife abound.

 Crescenta Highlands (also known as the Glendale annex)